The return of the Northern Lights season in Reykjavik

-Because when the skies are clear, and the forecast is just right, the dazzling shades of greens, purples and pinks of the aurora borealis that dance through the darkness are a mesmerising spectacle to behold.
+Because when the skies are clear, and the forecast is just right, the dazzling shades of greens, purples, and pinks of the aurora borealis that dance through the darkness are a mesmerizing spectacle to behold.
 You’ve seen the pictures on our Instagram feed, but that doesn’t compare to seeing the real thing.
 There is nothing quite like bundling up, leaving the city lights behind, and heading out into the darkness for a night of Northern Lights hunting.

 What are They?